Page load time explained

 Once all synchronous resources have been loaded and rendered into the browser window, a page load event is fired, marking the completion on the web page load for your visitor.
 This is where Panelbear considers the page load "complete".

-What performance metrics are available?
+Which performance metrics are available

 Panelbear helps you understand your page load time by aggregating it into various metrics: average, percentiles (p50, p75, p95), and a simplified breakdown of the browser timings.
 Additionally, you can filter these metrics by any country or page on your website to get a better picture of your site speed.